-“This armor was once used by your ancestor, Luthor,” he said as an electronic crackle led to the case sliding open.
+“This bio-suit was once used by your ancestor, Luthor,” he said as an electronic crackle led to the case sliding open.
 “It could be lined with fresh micro-circuitry, and began as durable as a standard radiation suit from the Atomic Wars!”

-“Of course, you can open all the displays!” said Urthlo as he carefully lifted the armor down from the platform upon which it had rested.
+“Of course, you can open all the displays!” said Urthlo as he carefully lifted the bio-suit down from the platform upon which it had rested.
 “You said you thought I could stop the Crime Syndicate from forming.
 No one remembers how they formed.
 Do they?”

 “They first banded together as enemies to oppose a mutual foe known as the Sea Lord,” said Computo.